At Titans Tower, the Flash was listening as Arsenal told him about his recent activities.

-Cherie said, “Arsenal, Danny took some papers with him when he fled — highly sensitive documents that he had no right to take.
+“Arsenal,” said Cherie, “Danny took some papers with him when he fled — highly sensitive documents that he had no right to take.
 He managed to get into my briefcase.
 I was taking the material to a secured lab, because there had been attempts to steal them.”

-Arsenal whistled, “I see.
+Arsenal whistled.
+“I see.
 This spy kid stole classified documents, and you need us to get them back before some creep gets ahold of them.”

-She nodded.
+Cherie nodded.
 “Danny did it because he thinks he can solve the case first.
 You see, the documents in question deal with a highly secretive experimental process started at a Dayton Labs.”

-Arsenal said, “Quite a kid!
-Sounds like me when I was back with G.A.”
+“Quite a kid!” said Arsenal.
+“Sounds like me when I was back with G.A.”

 “We’ll get on it right away,” said the Flash.

-Later as the T-jet soared across the country toward Nevada, Cyborg brooded.
-He recalled the RECOMbatants all too well.
+Later, as the T-jet soared across the country toward Nevada, Cyborg brooded.
+He recalled the Recombatants all too well.
 They had been artificially created super-powered beings.
 When a Dayton Labs research head tried to control them to the point of a form of slavery, they had committed suicide.
-They were misfits doomed to death or the end of their pseudo-life before they could even experience the joys of life.
+They were misfits doomed to death or the end of their pseudo-life before they could even experience the joys of life. (*)

 Some Doc Frankenstein wannabe sees it as his ticket to world domination, no doubt, he thought.

 The Flash knew what Vic was feeling, since he had often heard his late Uncle Barry speak about the ways in which science could be a boon or a bane to humanity.
 “In the wrong hands, even something as wonderful as knowledge can become dangerous and twisted,” he had once told Wally West.
-“Mirror Master, the Top, and Pied Pier, to name a few of my Rogues, all could have used their resourcefulness and mental gifts for good had they so chosen.
+“Mirror Master, the Top, and Pied Pier — to name a few of my Rogues — all could have used their resourcefulness and mental gifts for good had they so chosen.
 Instead, they turned science into a means of hurting others while enriching themselves.”

-As for himself, Wally had subconsciously wanted to lose his powers until events made him believe that he owed it to Barry Allen’s memory to be the Flash and honor his heroism in every manner possible.
+As for himself, Wally had subconsciously wanted to lose his powers until events made him believe that he owed it to Barry Allen’s memory to be the Flash and to honor his heroism in every manner possible.

-Cyborg said, “So the Nevada Labs had the data originally.
-The Feds sealed the data, and Cherie and hubby were to deliver the research to the gov boys when Danny took off with it to try to catch the punks who tried to rob the labs a while back?”
+“So the Nevada Labs originally had the data,” explained Cyborg.
+“The Feds sealed it, and Cherie and her hubby were to deliver the research to the gov boys when Danny took off with it to try to catch the punks who tried to rob the labs a while back?”